tyomhak/non-euclid-Engine/docs/WindowsBuildTutorial.md

 7. You should have a .sln file in the build folder
 8. Open .sln with Visual Studio
 9. Right click NonEuclid -> "Set as Startup Project"

-### To Run The program ###
-1. Build solution
-2. Run the .exe file in the non-euclid-Engine/build/Debug/ directory